BawdyAnarchist/quBSD/Future_Development.md

 NICVM - Linux VM so that it can use all the wireless protocols.
      - Someone made a post about this in FreeBSD

+Take another hack at the recording device problems

 ### SPECIFIC SCRIPTS

 qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)

-quBSD.sh and msg-qubsd.sh
-	- Error messages are a bit disorganized now.
+Error messages are a bit disorganized now.
 Need to have useful higher function messages
 	- **Give each jail and VM it's own separate log file under a quBSD directory, for clarity of log messages**
-		- Master -V (verbose) command could be included on all top level scripts, with -q as default
+	- Default should be top level basic messages. -q quiets all, and -v drills down to deeper messages
 	- Might need a -F force option.
 	- Beef up the log file, and make reference to it in error messages

 qb-list [-e] (evaluate) option to check jail-param combos for validity.